ansible-community/community-website/posts/archive/getting-started-ansible-towers-api.md

 browser: `http://<Tower server name>/api/v2`.
 Once there, you can click any of the listed links and view the current objects loaded for that particular attribute in Ansible Tower.
-Everything you can do in Ansible Tower\'s UI can be done from the API; you can also use it to view everything from credentials to users.
+Everything you can do in Ansible Tower's UI can be done from the API; you can also use it to view everything from credentials to users.
 As we'll review in the next section, you can manually post to the API or make calls through a playbook.